 While rigorous theory and mathematical analysis form the basis of our research, we validate our methods in experiments on physical robots.
 We have a number of state-of-the-art robotic platforms at AMD to study various aspects of autonomous robots (see photo).

 We are continuously looking for outstanding students who are eager to do their Master thesis on a challenging research project in a highly dynamic research environment.
 We have a variety of possible projects available, ranging from very theoretical to practical, and covering different aspects of learning control and robotics.
-Examples of possible topics include optimal control of movement, adaptive and learning control for complex robots, Gaussian process optimization for self-tuning control, learning to manipulate objects, and data-efficient learning of dynamic models.
+Examples of possible topics include adaptive and learning control for complex robots, non-parametric learning of dynamic models, model-based reinforcement learning, learning-based model predictive control, and Bayesian optimization for control.

 CLS Student Project (MPG ETH CLS)